lucasocon/openweather/README.md

 # Openweather

 This gem is an abstraction to the OpenWeatherMap API.

 This gem provide the weather from numerous regions around the world.

 Also you can get some data on the gem response:
-  City name
+1.City name
-  Longitude
+2.Longitude
-  Latitude
+3.Latitude
-  Temperature
+4.Temperature
-  Pressure
+5.Pressure
-  Humidity
+6.Humidity
-  Min temperature
+7.Min temperature
-  Max temperature
+8.Max temperature
-  Clouds
+9.Clouds
-  Wind speed
+10.Wind speed
-  Wind angle
+11.Wind angle

 You can get your APP ID from the OpenWeatherMap website. http://openweathermap.org/appid#get